HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions: Ablation Study

 \subsection{Analysis of Token Usage}

 In practical applications, token consumption is a key efficiency indicator.
 A major advantage of our approach is that it avoids increasing token usage as the number of candidate models grows, making it highly scalable.
 To illustrate this, we compare four representative methods with varying sizes of the candidate pool.
 As shown in Figure~\ref{fig:4}, both Direct Prompting and HuggingGPT consume significantly more tokens when handling more models, due to their reliance on directly embedding large model cards into the prompt.
 In contrast, HuggingR$^4$'s token consumption is independent of the number of candidate models, as they operate on retrieval results.
 Notably, HuggingR$^{4*}$ achieves high model selection performance while consuming only a minimal amount of tokens.
 Due to its multi-step reasoning process, HuggingR$^4$ requires slightly more tokens.
 However, it achieves superior performance when handling a larger number of candidate models.
 Therefore, our proposed methods not only excel in model selection capability but also provide significant advantages in token consumption.
-These characteristics make our methods especially suitable for large model hubs like HuggingFace, where scalability is critical.